-It is a requirement of this Appendix that the summarized budget set forth in the estimated cost clause always be backed up by a current line-item budget that is prepared using the Form 2181, Contract Center Operations Budget.
-Except for the final year of a center contract, 2181 budgets are normally prepared in sets of two: one for providing a line-item budget for the current contract year and another for the next contract year.
-The initial 2181 budgets that are prepared upon contract award are for the first contract year and the second contract year and should be based on the contractor's proposal.
-However, the initial budget may incorporate minor revisions as agreed to or required by the regional office.
+It is a requirement of this appendix that the summarized budget set forth in the estimated cost clause is always backed up by a current line-item budget that is prepared using the Form 2181, Budget For Center Contracts.
+Except for the final year of a center contract, 2181 budgets are normally prepared in sets of two: (i) one for providing a line-item budget for the current contract year and (ii) another for the next contract year.
+The initial 2181 budgets that are prepared upon contract award are for the first contract year and the second contract year and are based on the contractor's proposal.
+However, the initial budget may incorporate minor revisions as agreed to or required by the Regional Office.

-If a contract is in the first year of a 3-year base period, it is also necessary to have an additional 2181 budget in place to cover the third contract year.
-This is to ensure that 2181's are in place to cover the full initial performance period of the contract.
+If a contract is in the first year of a three-year base period, it is also necessary to have an additional 2181 budget in place to cover the third contract year.
+This is to ensure that 2181s are in place to cover the full three year period of the contract.

-3. Reporting of Actual Expenses.
+3. Reporting of Actual Expenses